 In Monterey, California.
 He worked with the Trust as they developed a new plan for the Cooper-Molera Adobe that will open up the site to more commerce and help revitalize the downtown area.
 Today the plan insures the preservation of the original adobe house, a superior example of the “Monterey Style,” a link to the city’s early history, and a key fulcrum in the historic downtown.
 The site has been revitalized with new business and event venues.

-In San Antonio, Dr. Michael worked with the National Trust site Villa Finale as they took over operations at the Steves Homestead, a site that the Conservation Society of San Antonio has operated as a house museum since 1954.
+In San Antonio, Dr. Michael has been involved in the Steves Homestead, a site that the Conservation Society of San Antonio has operated as a house museum since 1954.
+After a two-year experiment with operations by another non-profit, the Homestead switched to weekend-only hours.
 Creative new programming is helping to address the significant operating deficits attached to the great majority of house museums.